yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Minimal (1–2)

 - **Observations:**
   At an 80% internal event probability, VM 1 exhibits the highest average and maximum clock jumps observed, indicating it is performing many internal events (when idle) before processing a receive event.
 With an increasing internal event probability, more internal events are performed by the faster VMs than the slower VMs, leading to a larger clock discrepancy between the fast and slow VMs.
-However, its maximum queue lengths are very low, suggesting that the frequent internal processing prevents message accumulation.
+However, its maximum queue lengths are very low, suggesting that the frequent internal processing prevents message accumulation, as the fast VMs send less messages such that the slow VM has a smaller backlog to handle.
 The medium and fast VMs continue to show steady performance.

 ---